Sujandahal38/musicRating/README.md

 `npm run dev ` to start express server at https://localhost:5000 as DEVELOPMENT MODE.

-`.env` file conatins all the necessary environment variables.
+`.env` file contains all the necessary environment variables.
 Including Root admin login credentials.

 `npm start` starts the project as production mode :tada: